Construction Time Again: Background and recording

 The band, as well as Miller, wanted to change up their recording process for this new album, and collectively they decided to work at a new studio, and so the first time did not record at Blackwing Studios, instead choosing to work at John Foxx's Garden Studios in London.
 There, they worked with Gareth Jones as their sound technician, who had worked with Foxx on his debut solo studio album Metamatic (1980), as well as with German new wave band Ideal on their album Bi Nuu (1982).
-Initially, Jones was reluctant to work with Depeche Mode as he felt they were too commercial and viewed them as "pop" and "lightweight."
-However, Foxx had persuaded Jones to work with the band as he felt that due to his appreciation for Mute Records' musical output, such as Miller's "Warm Leatherette" the band would be worthwhile as Miller was their producer and they were a Mute label artist.
-In the studio, Gore and Jones bonded over their interest in the band in German experimental music group Einstürzende Neubauten, who Gore had seen at a show in January that year, giving him the idea to experiment with the sounds of industrial music in the context of pop.
+Initially, Jones was reluctant to work with Depeche Mode as he felt they were too commercial and viewed them as "pop" and "lightweight," but Foxx persuaded Jones to work with the band as Foxx felt that the band would be worthwhile as Miller was their producer and they were a Mute label artist.
+In the studio, Gore and Jones bonded over their interest in the German experimental music group Einstürzende Neubauten, who Gore had seen at a show in January that year, giving him the idea to experiment with the sounds of industrial music in the context of pop.
 Said Jones, "It turned out that we had compatible approaches to the studio.
 We all wanted to discover new sound worlds, and give a sense of depth, scale and edge to the songs and music."
-Since he was the newest member of the group, Wilder felt he had to be diplomatic about how he asserted himself in the studio without appearing pushy, but the other members of the band appreciated Wilder's input, presence and classical music training, with Gore saying "I quite liked the fact that he was there.
+Wilder, as the new member of the band, felt he had to be diplomatic about how he asserted himself in the studio without appearing pushy, but the other members of the group appreciated Wilder's input, presence and classical music training, with Gore saying "I quite liked the fact that he was there.
 It was almost like having a teacher check your work before it goes out."